ravendb/docs/version_2_5/docs/client-api/partial-document-updates.markdown

 Being a JSON object, you can treat the entire array as value like shown above.
 Sometimes, however, you want to access certain items in the array

-### Working with nested operations
+## Working with nested operations

 The nested operations are only valid of the 'Type' is `PatchCommandType.Modify`.
-If we want to change all items in a collection we could do that by setting the AllPositions porparty to 'true'
+If we want to change all items in a collection we could do that by setting the AllPositions property to 'true'

 **Here are a few examples of nested operations:**